 Received: September 15, 2013 Revised: December 8, 2013

-Accepted:
+Accepted: Feburary 20, 2014

 Published online:

 Abstract

 Hepatitis B virus (HBV) infection is a global public health problem with an estimated 350 million people worldwide that are chronically infected and approximately 500000 patients die annually from HBV-related liver diseases.
 Management of chronic HBV is challenging and waves of guidelines are emerging every year.
 One of the hottest topic and a matter of debate is the management of patients in their early immunotolerant phase of infection.
 With the lack of evidence, the dealing with this particular subset of patients carries a great conflict with opposing views.
 In this review, the author tried to highlight the pros and cons of these views and to propose a reasonable solution to unearth this dilemma.